Divs9/Musemof-Candy/README.md

 # Musemof-Candy
-This is Candy Landing Page website.
+This is repository for candy landing page.